Pippo Barzizza: Post-war – soundtracks and the Modern Orchestra

 In 1951 he moved to Rome, the Cetra Orchestra ended and he conducted The Modern Orchestra, with 50 musicians.
 His venues included "Red and Black", a broadcast conducted by Corrado.
 In those years a young Ennio Morricone worked for him.

 The Modern Orchestra ended in 1954 after disputes with RAI.
 In 1954 Pippo moved to London and Paris to study new recording techniques.
 In the same year he made a short movie, The Fox, as writer, director and editor.
 It was shown at the Cannes Film Festival and won the third film award and the first script award.

 In 1955 he composed and arranged the Valentina soundtrack, a comedy movie written and directed by Marcello Mastroianni.
 The protagonist is Isa.
 His songs and the film were successful, in particular, "Valentina" and "Sposi in Sogno".
 That year he signed for Polydor and records operas at Monaco di Baviera.
-He won the international “The Song Award", as best Italian orchestra.
+He won the international "The Song Award", as best Italian orchestra.
 Pippo attempted to leav RAI on 15 March 1955, after another dispute, but was unable to break his contract.

 He moved back to Sanremo, but continued working and traveling.
 In 1956 he worked in Rome with a line up of 36 musicians.
 In 1956 Pippo produced 128 arrangements, his highest ever.
-On 28 February 1957, he and Angelini with other musicians are fired without explanation.
+On 28 February 1957, he and Angelini with other musicians were fired without explanation.
 "Shame!" he wrote in one of his sketches.
 In 1960 he performed in Rome for five months and declared this was probably the best group in which he worked.
 His father died 21 December 1959 while on 3 June 1960, Isa's husband, Carlo Alberto Chiesa, died in a car crash.

 Retirement

 From the 1960s to 1994 Pippo lived in Sanremo with Tatina.
 After a long convalescence he returned to music, teaching in his home.
 His office became a recording studio, employing five multitrack mixers, eight keyboards, a drum machine and a looper.
 His only compositions were "Pagine d'Album" and "La Messa della Mercede" composed on request from a Franciscan friar who was his friend.

-He appeared on television with Mike Bongiorno (“Flash"); in 1984 with Renzo Arbore (“Cari amici vicini e lontani") where he conducted two pieces.
+He appeared on television with Mike Bongiorno ("Flash"); in 1984 with Renzo Arbore ("Cari amici vicini e lontani") where he conducted two pieces.
 In the same year and for RAI's 60th birthday, in his final performance he conducted the orchestra proposing "Il boscaiolo" and "Sera".

 He died at the age of 92 on 4 April 1994.